Skip to content

 }

-Wildcard Matching Metrics¶
+Wildcard Matching Metrics

-Metric names can use *
+Metric names can be matched using the * wildcard.

 In this example, the following metrics will be collected: